Mar-Cald/PAM-PredictiveAccumulationModels/README.md

 # PAM-PredictiveAccumulationModels

 This project implements the **PAM framework** in R/Stan.
-The Perceptual Model component of this implementation utilizes the **Volatile Kalman Filter** (VKF; Piray & Daw, 2020).
-This work is still in progress: the initial volatility (v0) and the volatility learning rate (lambda) are currently set to omega and 0.1, respectively (these values can be modified).
+The Perceptual Model component of this implementation utilizes the Volatile Kalman Filter (VKF; Piray & Daw, 2020).
+This work is still in progress.
+Because we are currently unable to recover the initial volatility (v0) and volatility learning rate (lambda), we have set them to omega and 0.1, respectively (users can modify these values).

 ## Repository Structure
 * ## demo